athom031/athom031.github.io/_posts/2017-11-12-Bluetooth-RC copy.md

 <img src="{{ site.url }}/assets/Files/BoxBot/Award.JPG"/>

 Other than Melissa, the rest of the team had never been to a Hackathon before nor had prior experience with working with hardware.
-So we approached this opportunity with the goal of learning how to step out of our comfort zones and into the engineering world.
-Considering our experience with hardware, we achieved something great by being awarded the Best Hardware Hack!
+So we approached this opportunity with the goal of learning how to step out of our comfort zones and into the world of hardware.
+Considering our experience at this time, it was a great accomplishment to be awarded *Best Hardware Hack*!

 <br/>